top of page

 Maternity Care - session 1

-Our project, Maternity Care, is a partnership endeavour between Afrocats, Manchester University NHS Foundation Trust, the Caribbean and African Health Network (CAHN), the Ardwick and Longsight Primary Care Network and the Little Lions Network.
-15 women in the Little Lions network take part in weekly sessions to dismantle the communication barriers they experience in their journey to motherhood.
+Our Maternity Care project is a partnership endeavour between Afrocats, Manchester University NHS Foundation Trust, the Caribbean and African Health Network (CAHN), the Ardwick and Longsight Primary Care Network and the Little Lions Network.

 Session 1